-17th Century Oil Painting Portrait King Charles 1st After Van Dyke
+17th Century Oil Painting Portrait English Royal King Charles 1st After Van Dyke

 This 17th Century Oil Painting Portrait of King Charles Ist After Van Dyke will add a regal touch to any room!
 A striking addition to any collection, this beautiful piece abounds with royal vibes and will surely make your guests bow in admiration.
 (And curtsy if they're so inclined!)

-- Half length front profile view portrait which depicts Englands famous Royal Charles 1st.
-Wearing his armour he is looking towards the viewer projecting confidence and high status authority power in his pose at the peak of his powers.
+- Half length front profile view portrait which depicts England's famous Royal King Charles 1st.
+Wearing his armor he is looking towards the viewer projecting confidence and high status authority power in his pose at the peak of his powers.

 - A practical display size being 49.5cm height of the frame.

 - Unsigned, Circle of Henry Stone, verso there is an old label inscribed "Old Stone"

 - Hanging thread on the back ready for home display.

 - KING CHARLES 1st (19 November 1600 – 30 January 1649) was King of England, Scotland, and Ireland from 27 March 1625 until his execution in 1649.
 He was born into the House of Stuart as the second son of King James VI of Scotland, but after his father inherited the English throne in 1603, he moved to England, where he spent much of the rest of his life.
 He became heir apparent to the kingdoms of England, Scotland, and Ireland in 1612 upon the death of his elder brother, Henry Frederick, Prince of Wales.
 An unsuccessful and unpopular attempt to marry him to the Spanish Habsburg princess Maria Anna culminated in an eight-month visit to Spain in 1623 that demonstrated the futility of the marriage negotiation.
 Two years later, he married the Bourbon princess Henrietta Maria of France.